Hoof ailments in horses are an ongoing concern for the majority of horse owners.

 The pain associated with horses diagnosed with bone cysts are closely related to inflammation within the hoof.
-Owners will often look at providing anti-inflammatory medications or tack such as advanced magnetism to aid a reduction in inflammation without the use of more invasive medications.
+Owners will thus often look at providing a form of anti-inflammatory treatment, normally using NSAID medications such as Bute and more naturally using technologies such as advanced magnetism to aid a reduction in the horses inflammation.

-In more severe cases treatment will require surgery with some horses experiencing a full recovery whilst others are forced into early retirement from highly active exercise.
+In more severe cases treatment will require surgery with some horses experiencing a full recovery whilst others are forced into early retirement from any active exercise.

 If you look at the sole of the hoof and it is bruised, it may be due to poor shoeing or bad trimming of the hoof.
 Additionally, rocks or other sharp objects can lead to damage or bruising of the foot.
 There is little you can do to prevent this other than inspecting the pasture and removing any unwanted objects from where the horse may stand.